JWT Authentication using Spring Security OAuth2 in Spring Boot Example

 public class UserServiceImpl implements UserService {

-private static final Logger log = LoggerFactory.getLogger(UserServiceImpl.class);
+private static final Logger LOGGER = LoggerFactory.getLogger(UserServiceImpl.class);

 @Autowired